Return to the BUILD

 Fit the Reactor Disc 3 (yellow cap) in the center of the Reactor Disc 2.
 Turn the Reactor Disc 3 so that it locks into place.

 Fun Fact: On The ‘A’ Car, this yellow center cap was custom made, but the disc was a stator vane from a GE T58 military jet turbine engine.
 When I first received this Issue, my yellow cap had numerous nicks in it exposing the black plastic underneath.
 This was poor quality control, so I reached out to Eaglemoss to fix it.
 See my Whoops #1 post about my experience contacting Eaglemoss Customer Service.
 This image shows the replacement cap:

 Just like everyone else, I found that this piece does not lock into place at all and will easily fall out.
 There is only one ‘key’ peg and they really should have used two pegs like shown in the instructions.
 Luckily, by the time this gets mounted on the car, you shouldn’t be turning it upside down any more.

 Place Reactor Disc 1 on top of the previous assembled part, flip it over, and fix into position with two (2) AP screws.

 The instructions say Reactor Disc 3 (4C), but it is really Reactor Disc 1 (4A).
 There is a peg that orientates the two so that they can only go together one way.
 Do not put the screws into the raised holes, they are for the next step.
-On the real car, this piece was a hubcap from an old Dodge Polara:
+On the real car, this part was a hubcap from an 1959 Dodge Polara: